SPECTRUM Sensory Gym

 MASKS – masks must be worn at all times in the sensory gym.
 Children who cannot wear a mask do not need to wear one.

-Carbon County, Coaldale, and Tamaqua area residents – $5 Donation (in form of cash, check or equivalent value in donated items)
+Carbon County, Coaldale, and Tamaqua area residents – $10 Donation (in form of cash or check)

 Out of county and out area residents – $15 Donation (cash or check due day of)

 If you need to cancel, please email [email protected] or call 570-732-4220.